 Returns either POSIX or OPC/UA timestamps as Tcl\WideInt values.
 If called without further parameters the current OPC/UA local DateTime is returned.
 If called with the single keyword utc the current OPC/UA UtcTime is returned.
 Otherwise, value is required and converted from POSIX to OPC/UA UtcTime for the keywords seconds, milliseconds, and microseconds, and from OPC/UA UtcTime to POSIX for the keywords unixseconds, unixmillis, and unixmicros, respectively.
-For the keyword string the value given is returned as an ISO 8601 formatted string with local time offset, for utcstring as an ISO 8601 formatted string in UTC.
-For the keyword scan the value given is parsed as an ISO 8601 or RFC 3339 time string and converted to an OPC/UA timestamp as Tcl\WideInt value.
+For the keyword string the value given is returned as an ISO 8601 formatted string with local time offset, for utcstring as an ISO 8601 formatted string and converted to an OPC/UA timestamp as Tcl\WideInt value.